 On August 20, 2021, the Fifth Amended and Restated Agreement of Limited Partnership of the Partnership, was amended and restated as the Sixth Amended and Restated Agreement of Limited Partnership of the Partnership (the "Partnership Agreement") to, among other things, provide the holders of common units (the "common units") and preferred units (the "preferred units") representing limited partner interests of the Partnership with voting rights in the election of the members of the board of directors (the "Board") of Crestwood Equity GP LLC, a Delaware limited liability company and the general partner of the Partnership (the "General Partner") on a staggered basis beginning in 2022.
 Pursuant to the Partnership Agreement, effective as of August 20, 2021, the Board has been divided into three classes of directors.
-Three Class I directors will serve for an initial term that expires at the 2022 Annual Meeting, three Class II directors will serve for an initial term that expires at the 2023 Annual Meeting, and one Class III director will serve for an initial term that expires at the 2024 Annual Meeting.
+Three Class I directors will serve for an initial term that expires at the 2022 Annual Meeting, three Class II directors will serve for an initial term that expires at the 2024 Annual Meeting.